Published: April 25, 2026 · Last reviewed: April 2026 · Reviewed by: Buildup Contracting Pre-Construction Team · Service area: Toronto & GTA

 Q: I have a fryer and a panini press — do I need two hoods?
 A: One hood is fine, but it has to be a grease hood — the fryer triggers it, and the panini press just sits under the same hood.
 You don't get to put a vapor hood over the panini press to save money on that section.
 The cookline is grouped under one hood type and the heaviest piece of equipment sets the type.

 Q: Can I keep the previous tenant's hood?
 A: Sometimes.
 The hood housing itself often survives if it's the right size for your cookline and the welded duct above it is intact.
-What usually doesn't survive: the fire-suppression system (it has to be recertified or replaced for the new equipment layout), the fan if it's undersized for your menu, and the make-up air unit if your exhaust cfm is higher than the previous tenant's.
-Budget $5-15k for hood reuse with new suppression and balancing, vs. $25k+ for a fresh install.
+What usually doesn't survive: the wet-chemical fire-suppression system (it has to be recertified or replaced for the new equipment layout), the fan if it's undersized for your menu, and the make-up air unit if your exhaust cfm is higher than the previous tenant's.
+Industry-typical reuse-and-recertify costs land well below a fresh install, but the spread depends entirely on what's salvageable — get a line-item proposal.

 Q: Does a wood-fired pizza oven need a grease hood?
 A: Yes.
 Wood-fired and gas-fired pizza ovens both melt cheese and render fat from toppings, so the duct sees grease.
 Wood-fired adds creosote, which is a separate fire load — many operators run a dedicated grease hood and duct just for the pizza oven for cleaning access reasons.